geo-mac/marp/marp_projects/vault/PID workshop 2023/ukcorr-pid-session-2023.md

 ---
 # The 'technical' bit: what are PIDs?
-## PID = *persistent identifier* (Doh!) :smile:
+## PID = *persistent identifier*  :smile:
 - PIDs come in many flavours, e.g. DOI, ORCID, RAiD, ROR, etc. -- *and beyond!*
-- Enables long-term identification but also 'actionability' because they are formed as URIs
+- Enables long-term identification but also 'actionability' because they are (*generally*) formed as URIs
 - PIDs usually underpinned by some form of registry which registers new PIDs and resolves them (and contains metadata!) (e.g. DataCite, CrossRef)

 ---
 # Why have PIDs?
-## PID = *persistent identification* (Doh!) :wink:
+## PID = *persistent identification* :wink:
--  Provides unique and persistent reference to an entity normally accessible over the Internet
+-  Provides unique and persistent reference to an *entity* normally accessible over the Internet
 - Maintenance of the scholarly record - citability, verification, reproducibility, replicability
 - 'Reference rot' / 'link rot' - e.g [Klein, Van de Sompel et al.](https://scholar.google.com/citations?user=nMRDlR8AAAAJ&hl)
-- Unique identify entities on the web; discovery these entities -- happy times
+- Uniquely identify entities on the web; enables discovery these entities -- happy times!
 - *Encode PIDs within metadata to link and grow the utility of data*

 ---